External Ids for LPL Gene

 GeneCards Summary for LPL Gene

 LPL (Lipoprotein Lipase) is a Protein Coding gene.
 Diseases associated with LPL include lipoprotein lipase deficiency and hyperlipidemia, familial combined.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
+Among its related pathways are Signaling by GPCR and Lipoprotein metabolism.
 GO annotations related to this gene include receptor binding and carboxylic ester hydrolase activity.
 An important paralog of this gene is PNLIPRP1.

 UniProtKB/Swiss-Prot for LPL Gene